 Biogas handling

-All the equipment necessary to handle the biogas such as:
+The following list includes all the equipment necessary to handle the biogas:

 Biogas treatment